uken/penman/README.md

 A scribe for your database and Rails project, Penman records your DB changes and produces seed files that reflect them.

 ## A Quick Guide
-Once the gem has been added to your gem file, rune `rake db:migrate` to add Penman's `record_tags` table to your DB.
+Once the gem has been added to your gem file, run `rake db:migrate` to add Penman's `record_tags` table to your DB.
 This table is used to tag your DB records as they are changed.
 Now, to the good stuff...

 Say you're interested in tracking changes to a your `Item` model.
 Include the `Taggable` module in your model: